Embracing depth and perspective

-The art is pretty straightforward – colored lit up words that can be understood by anyone who speak english.
+The art is pretty straightforward – colored lit up words that can be understood by anyone who speaks English.
 One could think that the purpose of the piece is solely in the interpretation of the words and their meaning.
-True – it is definitely a corner stone of the installation.
+True – it is definitely a cornerstone of the installation.
 The words represent actions that are meant to create a place where one can overcome the stress and powerlessness of dealing with anxiety, within a world of endless distractions and worries.
 STOP and create your boundaries.
 BREATHE and get a better perspective.
 RELAX so you can see the clarity.
-LISTEN and make sounded choices.
+LISTEN and make sound choices.
 The colors stem from evolutionary associations, unconscious reactions our brain has: red for danger, green for the forest, blue for water, and white for emptiness.

 But beyond the experience and meaning intended by the creator, there is so much more.
 There is the meaning created by the receiver: perspectives shaped by our past and framed within a cultural structure where we are driven to belong.
 There is the experience symbiotically created with the environment.
-The simplest observation in this case is the fact that the neon lights up the room.
+The simplest observation, in this case, is the fact that the neon lights up the room.
 And finally, there is the most exciting experience – the unknown and unexpected, the stuff you never anticipated or thought of.
 And this is where the rainbows come in.
-You see, the rainbows where never intended.
+You see, the rainbows were never intended.
 They were discovered after the neon piece was installed on the wall.
 They are created through refraction.
-First, there was the “obvious” rainbows that appeared around.
-Then there was the “hidden” rainbows that appeared by accident, as the environment changed, like closing the door behind and not turning on the light.
+First, there were the “obvious” rainbows that appeared around.
+Then there were the “hidden” rainbows that appeared by accident, as the environment changed, like closing the door behind and not turning on the light.

 King Midas wasn’t stupid when he wished to turn to gold everything he touched.
 He simply wasn’t aware of all the complexities hidden in what he took for granted – language is more than letters, it is a social partnership where most of the structure is constructed within an invisible framework – context is everything.